Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Drought tolerant: No.

-Planting: Locate this plant where it will receive full afternoon shade and part shade the rest of the day when temperatures are over 85°F (29°C).
-It needs neutral to slightly acidic soil.
-In the ground, plants can be spaced 2-6' (0.6-1.8m) apart, but must be protected from freezing temperatures.
+Planting: Locate this plant where it will receive full sun to part afternoon summer shade.
+Avoid low lying areas where cold air collects.
+Neutral to slightly acidic soil is required.
+In the ground, plants can be spaced 2-6' (0.6-1.8m) apart.
 Star Cherry does well in a large container.

 Soil: Well draining, slightly moist, pH 6.1-7.5 (slightly acidic to neutral).
 This plant grows in nutrient-poor soil but thrives in soils with high organic content.
 It is slightly salt tolerant.

-Fertilize: Use an organic fertilizer once or twice a year.
-Apply plant micronutrients in irrigation water at the same time.
+Fertilize: Use an organic fertilizer three times a year: mid-winter, mid-spring, and late summer.
+Apply plant micronutrients in irrigation water at the same time and monthly during the growing season.

-Water after becoming established: Deep water once a week when flowering and fruiting.
+Water after becoming established: Deep water once a week during the warm season, then taper to once a month in winter.

-Mulch: Apply organic mulch to retain soil moisture and protect roots from temperature extremes.
+Mulch: Apply organic mulch such as straw 1' (30cm) deep to retain soil moisture and protect roots from temperature extremes.

 Prune: In winter, trim lightly to shape.